- US-China tech war is headed for digital decoupling

 Nehginpao Kipgen Center for Southeast Asian Studies (NKCSEAS)

-Southeast Asia, a sub-region of Asia, consists of the countries that are geographically south of China, east of India, west of New Guinea and north of Australia, which includes Brunei Darussalam, Cambodia, East Timor, Indonesia, Laos, Malaysia, Myanmar (Burma), Philippines, Singapore, Thailand, and Vietnam.
+Southeast Asia, a sub-region of Asia, consists of countries that are geographically south of China, east of India, west of New Guinea and north of Australia.
+These countries are Brunei Darussalam, Cambodia, East Timor, Indonesia, Laos, Malaysia, Myanmar (Burma), Philippines, Singapore, Thailand, and Vietnam.

-These countries share historical, political, economic, cultural and social ties, and all but East Timor are members of the regional bloc called Association of Southeast Asian Nations (ASEAN).
-In recent years, the regional bloc has taken several initiatives to integrate member countries, including developing a single market that would ensure the free flow of goods, services, investment and skilled labor, and the free flow of capital.
+These countries share historical, political, economic, cultural and social ties, and all but East Timor are members of the regional bloc called the Association of Southeast Asian Nations (ASEAN).
+This regional bloc has undertaken several initiatives to integrate its members, including developing a single market that would ensure the free flow of goods, services, investment and skilled labor, and the free flow of capital.

-Nonetheless, the region is far from being homogeneous and encompassing with different political institutions, diverse economic structures, and a variety of languages and cultures, including ethnicities and religions.
-Due to its geopolitics, geostrategic location and its emerging economy, the region has become greater interest to its neighboring countries in Asia and beyond Asia, including countries in the Western world.
+The region is far from being homogeneous and encompasses different political institutions, diverse economic structures, and a variety of languages and cultures, including ethnicities and religions.
+Due to its geopolitics, geostrategic location and a fast-growing economy, the region has generated considerable interest from its neighboring countries in Asia and beyond Asia, including countries in the Western world.

-The center’s mission is to bridge Southeast Asia with the rest of the world through teaching, research, publication, partnerships, collaborations, cultural diplomacy, and people-to-people exchanges.
+The center intends to bridge and interconnect Southeast Asia with the rest of the world through teaching, research, publication, partnerships, collaborations, cultural diplomacy, and people-to-people exchanges.

-- To understand the overarching history and politics of Southeast Asia and its importance to the world
+- Comprehend the overarching history and politics of Southeast Asia and its significance to the world

-- To study the comparative politics and international relations of Southeast Asian countries
+- Underscore the importance of comparative politics in, and international relations of, Southeast Asia

-The center engages in a range of activities, such as research, publication, organizing talks and panel discussions.
-The center aims to establish relationship with other Southeast Asian centers, including in universities in Southeast Asia and around the world and collaborate with them in research projects, organizing seminars, conferences and webinars, and people-to-people exchanges.
-The center also offers courses on ‘Government and Politics of Southeast Asia’, ‘Foreign Policies of Southeast Asian Countries’, and ‘International Relations of Southeast Asia’ to undergraduate and graduate students.
+The center engages in research, carries out teaching, puts out publications, conducts media interviews, organizes talks, and convenes panel discussions.
+The center also seeks to establish partnerships with other Southeast Asian centers, including in universities in Southeast Asia and around the world, and collaborate with them in research projects, organizing seminars, conferences and webinars, and people-to-people exchanges.
+The center also offers courses on Southeast Asia to undergraduate and postgraduate students.